 - Choose one asymmetrical motif (keep it simple, though!).
-Draw your motif, and then use it to create Rosettes with symmetry groups C2, C3, C4, C5, C6 and D2, D3, D4, D5, D6.
-(You can use Kali to help out, if you like).
+Draw your motif, and then use it to create Rosettes with symmetry groups C2, C3, C4, C5, C6, and D2, D3, D4, D5, D6.
+(You can use software such as Kali or iOrnament to help, if you want).

 This problem is to show that a finite picture cannot have two 90° rotation symmetries with different centers.
 Take a full sheet of graph paper, and draw two 90° rotation centers near the middle of the sheet.
 Now outline one of the squares of the graph paper, near the two centers.
 This is your first square, so put a 1 in it (see picture).